 For just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ.
 For in the one Spirit we were all baptized into one body – Jews or Greeks, slaves or free – and we were all made to drink of one Spirit.

 What is the connection?
 The connection is the Holy Spirit.
 By the work of the Holy Spirit we have all been baptized into one Body, and we have all been given the same Holy Spirit to drink.

 This is important, because this Body of Christ is actually a very diverse group.
 Paul names here two of the strongest social divisions he can think of in the world of his day – the division between Jews and Greeks, and the division between slaves and free.
-In the Body of Christ Jews and Greeks, slaves and free met together as equals, all loved by God, all saved by Christ, all filled with the Holy Spirit.
+Many Jewish men prayed every morning thanking God that he had not made them Gentiles, and they called Gentiles ‘dogs’.
+Slaves were tools, not human beings like free people.
+But in the Body of Christ Jews and Greeks, slaves and free met together as equals, all loved by God, all saved by Christ, all filled with the Holy Spirit.
 And the same is true today.
-In our church we see people of different ethnic backgrounds, different political opinions, different ages, different theological viewpoints.
+In our church we see people of different ethnic backgrounds; we see people with widely divergent political opinions; we see people of different ages and economic backgrounds; we see people with different theological opinions on many different subjects.
 But we have all been brought into this Body by the Holy Spirit and we have all been given the same Spirit to drink.

 In other words, what we have in common is that the Holy Spirit is quenching our spiritual thirst.
 In John 7 Jesus says,

 “Let anyone who is thirsty come to me, and let the one who believes in me drink.
 As the scripture has said, ‘Out of the believer’s heart shall flow rivers of living water’” (John 7:38).